 It is purported that the ransomware worm was initially distributed via phishing emails with infected attachments.
 The initial infections then spread rapidly using the “ETERNALBLUE” exploit and the “DOUBLEPULSAR” backdoor that was released by The Shadow Brokers in April of 2017.
 These tools were released along with a massive cache of what is believed to be malware and exploitation tools used by the “EQUATIONGROUP” nation-state actors.

 Upon execution, the malware both attempts to propagate itself and drops the payload executable that goes through the infected system, encrypting files.
 The infographic below, provided by Amanda “malwareunicorn” Rousseau, describes the actions the malware takes upon execution.
-The original image can be found here.

 The first action that the malware takes upon execution is to connect to the domain: www.iuqerfsodp9ifjaposdfjhgosurijfaewrwergwea[.]com.
 If the connection is successful, the malware immediately self-destructs and halts its propagation.
 This is being referred to as the worm’s "kill switch" that the authors built in as a fail-safe to prevent the ransomware from spreading uncontrollably.
 Early on, security researchers identified this domain by analyzing the malware’s activity.
 Observing that the domain did not yet exist, one researcher known as “malwaretech” registered the domain to a sinkhole server under his control that same Friday, and is largely responsible for halting the initial worm’s spread.